taylorSando/docs/documentation/application-overview.md

 model queue conveys application model deltas.

 Pedestal applications are divided into two main parts: **application** and **view**.
-The application receives messages (transformations) which cause change to the data models.
+The application receives messages, which act through the dataflow, to change the data models.
 The application model is a projection of the data models.
-This projection takes the form of a stream of deltas which represent change in the application model.
-This stream of deltas is consumed by the view which draws some representation of the application model on a screen for a human to interact with.
-Part of the application model describes the way that human interactions can cause transformations of the data model.
+This projection takes the form of a stream of deltas, which represent change in the application model.
+This stream of deltas is consumed by the view, which draws some representation of the application model on a screen for a human to interact with.
+Part of the application model contains functions that allow human interaction to be propogated back to the data model.

 ![Big picture](/documentation/images/client/overview/big_picture.png)